LibraryCarpentry/lc-marcedit/learners/reference.md

 :   A framework for facilitating metadata harvesting using the OAI-PMH (Protocol for Metadata Harvesting) standard, enabling interoperability between digital repositories.

 [RDA (Resource Description and Access)]{#rda}
-:   A descriptive cataloging standard that provides guidelines and instructions on formulating bibliographic data for libraries and cultural heritage organizations.
+:   A descriptive cataloging standard released in 2010 that provides guidelines and instructions on formulating bibliographic data for libraries and cultural heritage organizations.

 [Regex (Regular Expressions)]{#regex}
 :   A sequence of characters that defines a search pattern, commonly used for string matching and manipulation in text processing.